javguit/fanController.Releases/README.md

 # A bit of history:

 The project started in late 2019.
 I had an old X58 system with a x5675 @ 4.3ghz and a NVIDIA 1060 6gb in it.
 The computer worked fine, but I really didnt like the high temps that the x5675 was generating.
 I used to use the Almico SpeedFan ( https://www.almico.com/speedfan.php ) program, but its kind of hard to use/understand and it's outadted and no longer recieves updates of the developer.
 Also I needed more fan headers to control the 2 frontal fans, 2  AIO fans and 1 rear fan.
 This coincided with the time I was starting to explore the arduino world.
-I quickly realized I could build a board to control fans, and thus I created a very basic software to control them.

-After that I started playing with OpenHardwareMonitor integration, but when i realized that that project kind of died, switched to LibreHardwareMonitor.
+After that I started playing with OpenHardwareMonitor integration, but when I realized that that project kind of died, switched to LibreHardwareMonitor.
 Both these softwares didnt support W36xx boards, so I also had to search for datasheets and add the SuperIO support for the boards that used those chips.

 During 2020 lockdown i got the chance to work on adding OHM/LHM support of W36xx, create a very basic board and a software to control it and itegrate them all together.
 It was really buggy but did the job just fine.
-After a while when everything started to go back to normal other projects and RL stuff needed more attention and so this project had to wait.
+After a while when everything started to go back to normal ( COVIDwhise ) other projects and RL stuff needed more attention and so this project had to wait.

 A couple years passed and on October the 26th 2022 I decided to finish the project once and for all and release it to the public.

+# Software:

+The software is relays on LHMs library to get the computer's temperatures and RPMs and set the fans speeds. <b>IF THERE'S A TEMP SENSOR, A FAN CONTROL OR AN RPM SENSOR THAT DOESN'T WORK PLEASE REFER THAT TO LHM'S GITHUB</b>.
+In addition to it, you can set custom curves, attach different temp sensors to a fan, set automatic/manual/computer control, set min/max speeds, off temps, start speeds, min speed for RPM read (many fans return messed up rpm reads when the speed is too low), test your configuration by manually changing the temps, save and reutilize your curves, export curves to share them.

+To better understand how to use the software please visit this site's Wiki.

 # Board:

 The board is basically an atmega32u4 controlled 4 way buck converter.
 It uses an arduino pro micro, and some stuff you can easily get in an electronics store and build it yourself.
+This board is prepared to control 4 3-pin fans (also 4-pin fans since this is controlling the voltage).
+Adapting this to a 4-pin only board ( or combine 2 and 2 for example ) should be pretty straight forward since 4-pin fans are easier to control and hence easier to build.

-There's a catch tho, the COIL WHILE!.
-The ADC ( voltage feedback ) read speed when the 4 channles are controlled (not 0% speed nor 100% speed) per channel is about 2.2khz.
-At that frequency the coil while is audible, so if you want to build this board you'll have to use some glue and neutral silicon sealant (not the one that has vinegar smell, thatone is acidic and will ruin the coils ) to muffle it ( or maybe build your own board with a better ADC and PWM ).
+Now, the COIL WHILE!.
+The ADC ( voltage feedback ) read speed when the 4 channles are controlled (not 0% speed nor 100% speed as those speeds dont need a feedback read) per channel is about 2.2khz.
+The max PWM speed i could achieve with this controller is about 31khz.
+All this combined makes the coil while audible, so if you want to build this board you'll have to use some glue and neutral silicon sealant (not the one that has vinegar smell, thatone is acidic and will ruin the coils ) to muffle it ( or maybe build your own board with a better ADC and PWM ).
 Also a 3d printed cap may help ( fill it with sealant and put the coil in it ).

 ## Create your own board!:
 You can also create your own serial controller.
 You can set which COM port to connect or just let the program pool every port and let it decide which one to connect.